elmirk/dialogic/README.md

 - To configure DPC search the "Configure SCCP module" block.
 - To configure OPC search the "Define Remote Signaling Points" block.

+Moreover, "M3UA level configuration" block should also be configured.
+>**N.B.**: Do not mix up the OPC and DPC - this depends on the point of view on the message sending.

 The IP addresses and SCTP ports of the "SMS Router" entity are also defined in **config.txt** file.